 - Remember, if in doubt, follow the road marking!!

-Click a link below to download GPS files:
+Click a link to download 2019 GPS files:

 Plots a path within Google Earth for viewing in a global environment.
 Depending on the version of Google Earth, you may be able to export to another file format.

 [headline margin=”margin-both” type=”h5″]TCX Course (.tcx) [/headline]

 Best format for turn by turn directions on Edge 500.
 Will provide true turn by turn navigation on Edge 800 including custom cue entries.

 Useful for any GPS unit.
 Contains no Cue Sheet entries, only track information (breadcrumb trail).
 Will provide turn by turn directions (true navigation) on the Edge 605 and 705, but will not have any custom cues.
 Edge 605/705 users follow these instructions – http://ridewithgps.com/edge_705.

 [tab title=”Choosing the Right File Type”]

 [headline margin=”margin-both” type=”h5″]Which file should I use? [/headline]

 An Edge 605 or 705 can use a TCX or a GPX Track.
 Each have their pros and cons, so read each description carefully to understand which file format is best for you.